Aquilo42/spookySnake/README.md

 # spookySnake
-halloween themed snake game
+halloween themed snake game.
-System.out.println();
-eat pumpkins to gain points
+eat pumpkins to gain points,
-avoid bombs or you will lose points try to become as long as you can
+avoid bombs or you will lose points, try to become as long as you can